BSAC London Branch

 The BSAC London Branch is the original branch No.1 of the British Sub-Aqua Club.
-The branch continues as an active, member driven club to train and undertake scuba diving within the UK and around the world.
+The branch continues as an active, member-driven club to train and undertake scuba diving within the UK and around the world.

 The branch is currently located in the basement of the Seymour Leisure Centre in Marylebone, central London.
-The branch meets weekly at 7pm on Tuesdays and retires to the Harcourt Arms nearby after training or playing Octopush in the swimming pool.
+The branch meets weekly at 7pm on Tuesdays and retires to the Thornbury Castle nearby after training or playing Octopush in the swimming pool.

-Divers trained by the London Branch have included Arthur C Clarke, Kenneth More, Lord Hailsham, Esther Williams, Mike Brennan, Tony Daniels, Tim Smit and Rowena Kerr.
+Divers trained by the London Branch have included Arthur C Clarke, Kenneth More, Lord Hailsham, Esther Williams, Mike Brennan, Tony Daniels, Tim Smit and Rowena Ker.

-The current branch chairman is Emma Lawrence and diving officer is Alex Soubeyrand.
+The current branch chairman is Alex Soubeyrand and diving officer is Aidan Fewster.

 History

 The inaugural meeting of the branch was held on 15 October 1953 hosted by Oscar Gugen at the Waldorf Hotel, attended by some 50 enthusiasts.
 The BSAC London Branch became the first branch created as a result of national recognition by the Sports Council of the British Sub-Aqua Club (BSAC) in 1954, when the existing committee became the general committee of the national BSAC.
 By 1955 the No.1 branch had 469 members and became the pre-eminent diver training branch in London in the 1950s and 1960s with many members subsequently going on to form other branches or set up dive centres in Britain and around the world.